alttch/eva3/doc/tutorial/tut_lm.rst

         }
     ]

-Looks correctly, sensors are loaded, let's check the units:
+Looks correct, sensors are loaded, let's check the units:

 .. code-block:: bash

     lm-cmd list_remote -p U

-Let LM PLC reload the items from the connected controller every 60 seconds, if the new ones are added in the future:
+Let LM PLC reload the items from the connected controller every 60 seconds, if the new ones are added in future:

 .. code-block:: bash